 Where would we be without smartphones and tablets?
 These days, they enhance pretty much every aspect of our lives.
-They make everything easier from hailing a lift to getting a date.
-So it makes sense they can help us hear better, too.
+They make everything easier - from hailing a lift to getting a date.
+So it makes sense that they can help us hear better, too.

 You probably already know that being in an excessively noisy environment can damage your hearing.
 But how loud is too loud?
 Hard-to-have-a-conversation loud, or ouch-wow-that-hurts loud?
 Decibel X is here to help.
 A live graph provides real-time analysis of the ambient noise level, so you can see at a glance if that concert, workplace or building site blare is getting into dangerous territory.
-Free, for ios or android
+Free, for iOS or Android.

 Brain training games have proliferated in recent years, but here's one that's designed specifically for your listening abilities.
-Developed by the University of California, this app challenges you to navigate through a 3D-style maze by responding to specific sound cues.
+Developed by the University of California, Listen challenges you to navigate through a 3D-style maze by responding to specific sound cues.
 The sounds start off as clear and easy to discriminate but then become progressively harder and subtler based on your progress through the maze.
 Free, for iOS only.

 AudioNote may be designed for students, but it works just as well for anybody who likes to take notes in meetings, interviews, or even just the odd TED talk.
 Record an audio track while jotting down notes on your phone or tablet.
 Later on, you can play it back, enjoying enhanced audio quality, pitch correction, noise reduction and amplification, while seeing your notes appear automatically at the correct time.
 Clever.
 Free trial, then paid subscription, for iOS or Android.

 If you've ever tried a new hearing aid or cochlear implant, you'll know that there's a learning curve involved.
-Sometimes, your ears need time to adapt and distinguish between vowels and consonants especially in a crowded room.
+Sometimes, your ears need time to adapt and distinguish between vowels and consonants, especially in a crowded room.
 Here is the app to help.
 AB CLIX is an iPad-based training game that helps you practice distinguishing words in various noisy environments.
 Choose short, medium or long practice sessions, save your results and track your progress over time.
 Free, for iPad only.

 Since 2009, the app Captionfish has directed viewers to find subtitled sessions of movies playing at nearby cinemas across North America.
 While it doesn't work for Australian cinemas - at least for now - what it does do is provide captioned trailers for all major release films that you can stream to your phone.
 So you can make sure you're up to date on that movie everyone keeps talking about.
-Free, foriOS only.
+Free, for iOS only.

 Using the intelligent IFTTT (If This, Then That) service, Opn automates your daily life, giving you in-ear notifications when your doorbell rings or an email needs attention, responding to voice commands, even automatically detecting your GPS location to choose the most appropriate hearing settings.
 It's all pretty futuristic and it's available in your ears, right now.
-For iOS, Android and more.
+This hearing aid app is available for iOS, Android and more.